-Pictured to the left is what it looks like raw, just moments before going in to the oven.
+Pictured above is what it looks like raw, just moments before going in to the oven.
 I’ve also included a photo of what it looks like when it’s done (under the recipe).

 We are a family of seven so the recipe makes several servings.
 You can keep it as is and enjoy leftovers, or adjust it accordingly.
 Enjoy!

 1. Pre-heat your oven to 350.
 While oven is heating, dice up the pepper.

 2. In a large bowl, combine the ground beef, diced pepper, bread crumbs and egg.
 Make sure all ingredients are well mixed.

 3. Add a generous amount of ketchup to the meat mixture.
 Note: If it seems too slimey after adding the ketchup, just add more breadcrumbs (a little at a time) to balance it out.